dadajonovich/Todo-vanillaJS/README.md

 ## TODO
 ---

-This application on vanilla JS was written in order to gain practical collaboration skills in the Git repository, together with <a href="https://github.com/KarVarr">Karen Vardanian</a>
+This application on vanilla JS was written in order to gain practical collaboration skills in the GitHub repository, together with <a href="https://github.com/KarVarr">Karen Vardanian</a>

 ---